Covid-19: Ministry wide public and reduced tempo perform reform - KSU | The Sentinel Newspaper

 Covid-19: Ministry wide public and reduced tempo perform reform

 Nesta tera-feira (16) was announced to reduce the time interval between the doses of reinforcing the vaccination of COVID – 19 .
-According to the Ministry of the Sade, from now on it is allowed to take a third of two five-month depois from the second application.
+According to the Ministry of the Sade, from now on it is allowed to take a third dosage after five months of the second application.
 Previously, tempo was six months or.

-O rgo also announced that we are also moving the groups contemplated by reinforcing the vaccine of a COVID – 19.
-From now on, all the people eaten over 18 years, independent perform etrian group, group of comorbidities or profisso, can be taken on reform.
+O rgo also announced that we are also moving the groups contemplated for reinforcing the COVID virus – 19.
+From now on, all people eat over 18 years, independent perform etrian group, comorbid group or profisso, we can take dosage on reform.

 As an anncio perform Ministry of Uma Sade, electronic states preferences must implement the recommendation according to seeing that regras electronic calendrio locais.